 On a risk management basis for business, it is prudent to carry business cyber insurance cover due to the frequency of cyber-attacks.
 Your business's insurance broker will be able to advise you on what is the most appropriate cover.

-You can also purchase identity theft insurance protection.
-Basically this is insurance on your identity that covers your name and social security number.
-Having insurance on your identity can save you lots of trouble and hundreds of dollars if your identity is ever stolen and you have to try to clear your name and your debt.
+You can also purchase personal identity theft insurance protection.
+Basically, this is insurance on your identity that covers your name and social security number.
+Having insurance on your identity can save you lots of trouble and hundreds of dollars if your identity is ever stolen and you must try to clear your name and your debt.

 Even though credit card identity theft gets the most press, it is not the only kind.
 No matter how bad your credit score is, a thief can still use your name for a driver’s license or for tax purposes.

 It is important that you have identity theft protection so that you are not gambling on the fact that your personal information will never be stolen.
-You don’t want the consequences of stolen identity, so it is worth it to protect yourself.
+You don’t want the consequences of stolen identity.

 Through this Identity Theft Scout website, I will share information about the growing problems with identity theft and protective measures to take.